 Farmington Discount Program for Emerald Ash Borer Prevention

 Emerald Ash Borer was confirmed near Farmington in the bordering city of Lakeville in 2017.
 Like most Minnesota cities, Farmington has an abundance of ash trees growing on public and private property.
 As a result, the city has partnered with Rainbow Treecare to treat public ash trees in parks and boulevards.
-This partnership also offers a city-wide discount through 2018 for any privately owned trees in Farmington.
+This partnership also offers a city-wide discount for any privately owned trees in Farmington.

 Contact the Experts

 You can protect your ash tree for 20 years for less than the cost to remove and replace it.

 If you have an ash tree, now is the time to decide what to do.
 Ash trees can either be protected or removed.
 Farmington is encouraging residents to treat large, well-placed, healthy private ash trees as part of an EAB treatment program.